-Mr. Woglom, Vice President and Senior Portfolio Manager, has been a member of the team that manages the fund since 2016.
-He joined American Century Investments in 2005 as an investment analyst and became a portfolio manager in 2012.
+Mr. Woglom, Vice President and Senior Portfolio Manager, has been a member of the team that manages the fund since joining American Century Investments in 2005.
+He became a senior investment analyst in 2008 and a portfolio manager in 2012.
 He has a bachelor's degree from Amherst College and an MBA from the Ross School of Business, University of Michigan.
 He is a CFA charterholder.